cgb37/link-tracker/README.md

 ```

 **"No bookmarks found"**
-- Make sure you have issues in your `cgb37/link-tracker` repository
+- Make sure you have issues in your configured data repository
 - Try clicking the "Refresh" button
 - Check that your GitHub token has repo access
+- Verify your `GITHUB_OWNER` and `GITHUB_REPO` are set correctly

 **"Failed to fetch bookmarks"**
 - Verify your GitHub token is correct